 Sous-Vide Social Media Strategy

 Sous-vide social media strategy is what I call the tactical grey area approach to sharing external communications using employees’ private profile instead of the official company channels.
-Sometimes, it is officially sanctioned, but in most cases, it is the business executives turning a blind eye.
+Sometimes, it is officially sanctioned, but it is the business executives turning a blind eye in most cases.

 The basic play is the following:

 - Craft a post for Twitter, LinkedIn or Facebook (text+photo+link)